vparasch/flask_postgres_docker/README.md

 # flask_postgres_docker
-I simple flask api with a postgres db, deployed with docked
+I simple flask api with a postgres db, deployed with docker